A Breakdown Of The Cost Of Living In Pattaya

 That is totally up to each person.
 You can live here for $600 a month if you really want to.
 You will live in an out of the way location, never set foot in a bar, and eat Thai food for every meal.

 You could have a good life for $1,000 a month, maybe not the best possible life but certainly better than what you probably are living in the western world.
-Get a reasonably priced place in Jomtien, deal strictly with freelancers and massage parlors, and have an even split of Thai food and western food.
+Get a reasonably priced place in Jomtien, find a girlfriend on Thai Friendly and live cheaply.

 Or you could spend as much more as you want to improve whatever parts of your life you think need improving.
-If you don’t want to spend effort getting girls for cheaper just pay barfines.
 If you want to have a baller apartment then pay for that.